 This Melbourne MicroCert will enable you to:

-- Analyse conflict and negotiation situations in the workplace, including the mix of distributive and integrative issues and effective responses to them
+- Critically analyse conflict and negotiation situations in the workplace, including the mix of distributive and integrative issues and identify effective responses to them

 - Reflect upon theories and models to evaluate new ways to engage with superiors, peers and subordinates in ways that promote collaboration, co-operation, and enhance productivity.

 Taught by leading experts, this highly flexible Melbourne MicroCert is delivered in an innovative, fully online learning environment.
 You will participate in digital webinars and facilitated group discussions, as well as explore relevant case studies and scenarios, contemporary readings and resources, and hands-on workplace interventions and takeaways.